ENNOGY/ENNOGY.github.io/README.md

 # Tech Fest Website
-Website for Annua Tech Fest for 3 days at DITE [Delhi Institute of Tool Engineering]
+Website for Annual Tech Fest for 3 days at DITE [Delhi Institute of Tool Engineering]

 # Aim
 - To make aesthetic website with latest minimislistic animations and transitions